slact/nchan/README.md

 All servers with the above configuration connecting to the same redis server share channel and message data.

-All redis-backed publisher and subscriber endpoints [must be configured](#publisher-endpoint-configs) with `nchan_use_redis on;`.
-Channels that never use redis can be configured side-by-side with redis-backed channels, provided the endpoints never overlap.
+Channels that don't use Redis can be configured side-by-side with Redis-backed channels, provided the endpoints never overlap.
 (This can be ensured, as above, by setting separate `nchan_channel_group`s.).
 Different locations can also connect to different Redis servers.

 <!-- commands: nchan_redis_url nchan_use_redis -->
+Nchan can work with a single Redis master.
+It can also auto-discover and use Redis slaves to balance PUBSUB traffic.

 #### Redis Cluster
 Nchan also supports using Redis Cluster, which adds scalability via sharding channels among cluster nodes.
 Redis cluster also provides **automatic failover**, **high availability**, and eliminates the single point of failure of one shared Redis server.
 It is configred and used like so: